blueteamer/blog/content/posts/2021-07-13-how-to-change-display-resolution-in-kali-linux/index.md

 ---
 title: "How to change display resolution in Kali Linux"
 date: "2021-07-13"
+description: "Read how to change the display resolution for kali linux. "
+featured: false
+draft: false
+toc: true
+# menu: main
+usePageBundles: true
+categories:
+  - "unrelated stuff"
 tags:
-  - Kali Linux
+  - linux
-  - Linux
+  - troubleshooting

 ---

 When you install Kali Linux as a Hyper-V VM the default display resolution is 1024x786.
 This is too small to work on.
 I found some good info on how to do change the display resolution for Kali on YouTube[^fn1] and decided to summarize the steps here for your convenience.